Ready PAC

 Ready PAC, formerly Ready for Hillary, was a super PAC created to draft Hillary Clinton for the 2016 U.S. presidential election.
 Ready for Hillary focused on grassroots organizing and did not engage in television advertising.
 The PAC was founded by Adam Parkhomenko and Allida Black.

 Ready for Hillary supporters included Gavin Newsom, Jennifer Siebel, James Carville, Harold M. Ickes, Claire McCaskill, Tim Ryan, Jennifer Granholm, Ellen Tauscher, Jeremy Bird, Mitch Stewart, Omarosa Manigault and George Soros.
 Senior advisors to the group included Craig T. Smith, Ickes, Tauscher, Granholm, Tracy Sefl, Shirley Franklin, Mark Alexander, and Michael Trujillo.

 The group operated the Hillary Bus tour in both 2014 and 2015, which started with efforts made during Clinton's book tour for her memoir, Hard Choices, and visited many locations.

 On April 12, 2015, Hillary Clinton announced her candidacy for president.
 In turn, Ready for Hillary began winding down operations and, in compliance with federal election law, altered its name from 'Ready for Hillary' to simply 'Ready PAC'.
 The PAC closed entirely shortly thereafter, and some staff members were later hired by the Hillary Clinton campaign.

 Leadership

 Ready for Hillary co-founder and former Clinton staffer Adam Parkhomenko served as Ready for Hillary's executive director.
 The PAC was chaired by co-founder Allida Black, a former professor at the Elliott School of International Affairs at George Washington University and Eleanor Roosevelt scholar.

-Houston trial lawyers Steve and Amber Mostyn and Espirit founder Susie Tompkins Buell served as founding co-chairs of the PAC's National Finance Council.
+Houston trial lawyers Steve and Amber Mostyn and Esprit founder Susie Tompkins Buell served as founding co-chairs of the PAC's National Finance Council.
 In June 2013, Democratic operatives and former Obama campaign aides Jeremy Bird and Mitch Stewart joined the PAC.
 In October 2013, George Soros signed onto the PAC as a co-chair of the National Finance Council.

 Soros also donated $25,000 to the PAC.